yavuzitconsulting/peoplesplatform/docs/README.md

 - Fair Share of donated money via [Remonetize Me Dashboard](https://remonetize-me.com/)

 **What It Is Not:**
-- No Financial Risk or Investment Required
+- Financial Risk or Investment Required.
+Really nothing extra to do here.
 - Contrary with YouTube's Rules

 **What to Do:**